boldingd/EclipsePhaseContent/Kainouda2035.md

 During the Fall, the KDC led the hasty construction of 5 modular habs in orbit of Kainouda 2035; many of those Fall refugees still live there.
 A number of smaller habs have also been built nearby — although out of the volume claimed by the KDC and covered by the asteroid's defences.

+## The Carbon Compact

+The Carbon Compact a small Extropian habitat in orbit around Kainouda 2035.
+It is held by a single cooperative, and is run using a using a unique economic and political system intended to use market dynamics to make political decisions.
+Much like a Mutualist cooperative, the habitat, its major infrastructure, and many of its held resources are collectively owned, but "loaned" to members for productive use; their productive output is then exchanged in an open market.
+However, their political system is also market-based: much as individuals are given a fixed ammount disbursement of a local social money, they are also given a fixed disbursement of *political* currency; individuals can then spend *more* or *less* of their political currency when voting, to have a larger or smaller effect, correlating to how strong their preferences are in a given vote.

+> **Anarcat**: God, this frustrates me.
+> Some people call these kinds of habs "utilitarians," like that's a political faction.
+> Utilitarianism isn't a political or economic system, and its definitely not a faction.
+> Anyone can be a utilitarian; I, for example, am a utilitarian *Titanian*, and I live on a *Mutualist* habitat.
+>
+> **Gunslinger#MONOLITH**: Tip your fedora more.

+### The Habitat

+The Carbon Compact is a small Cole-bubble habitat, made from a small C-type asteroid (hence the "carbon" part of the name) that was towed into orbit around the Thistledown.
+The Compact is only 245m in diameter, and is spun to a third of a G at the equator — roughly Martian surface gravity.

+> **Anarcat**: If you're the kind of person who often jumps toward or off of spinning habs, that's about 1 RPM even, with an tangential velocity of about 27m/s at the equator.

+A environment suitable for baseline humans is maintained in the habitat.
+It's kept at 1atm of pressure, with temperatures running from 5C to 30C based on the time and season.
+A day-night cycle is maintained, as is a seasonal cycle (with an eight month "year").
+The habitat is sealed, without window-strips, and uses a plasma-tube for lighting.
+It includes a number of *wind breaks* and a few large dividers, in order to break up "rolling storms."

+### Extropian System

+Their particular Extropian scheme uses collective ownership much like a Mutualist cooperative.
+The Carbon Compact owns the habitat, its infrastructure, its major productive capitol, and its resource stores.
+The Compact uses a social-money scheme: every member gets an equal pay-out of their social currency, the Carbon Credit.
+The Carbon Credit can then be used to bid for access to raw materials and productive equipment, or to purchase goods that other members produce.

+At any given time, some resources are banked, some are disbursed to citizens, some are auctioned off for local use, and some are auctioned for export; only goods made for export-marked resources can be priced in credits or sold to outsiders.

+Unusually, their political system is also market-based.
+Rather than granting each member one vote in each election, each member is granted an equal amount of their political currency, the Carbon Voice, every three months; they can then spend that currency in elections.
+Spending more Voice allows someone to have a greater impact on an election.
+The theory is that this allows for a more expressive political system, that captures the fact that any given issue will be more important to some people than to others.
+In order to also represent the fact that some people may not care very much about governance at all, members are allowed to sell up to a quarter of their Voice in for other members Credits.

+> **Gunslinger#MONOLITH**: That seems like a very bad idea.
+>
+> **Minerva**: It is like Sam Harris fans took a poly-sci introductory course while very high.
+>
+> **Apotheotician**: It works out about like you'd think.
+>
+> **Gunslinger#MONOLITH**: Specifically letting people sell their votes, though.
+> That's a *very* bad idea.
+> What stops me from showing up with a sack of credits, buying everyone's spare votes, and then electing myself King of Carbon Mountain?
+>
+> **Anarcat**: you're too subby to be a king?
+>
+> [@Anarcat has received a warning.]

+### Society

+The habitat has a permanent population of about eight and a half thousand; it can host up to roughly four thousand temporary residents, consisting of students, visiting scholars, and vacationers.

+The asteroid has two major industries: Kainouda Area Independant University, together with a handful of satelite labs; and a system of resourts covering half of the "equatorial strip" of the hab.
+KAIU is well-reguarded (maintaining a solid R-rep), and boasts particularly strong industrial engineering and economics programs.
+It is notable for being connected to both the Kainouda Area Research Corporation (which focuses on industrial engineering) and the Carbon Institute (an economics think-tank).
+The hab also hosts a number of resorts, including the Carbon Cove, a community sprawling over 230m of the equator, modelled (loosely) on the Greek mediterranean.

+> **Apotheotician**: And now you know why they have rules for efficiently selling stuff to outsiders.
+>
+> **Gunslinger#MONOLITH**: Holy fuck Minerva was right about these people.
+>
+> **Minerva**: Thank you, @Gunslinger.
+>
+> **Kai**: I think I'd start killing people if I had to stay at that resort.
+>
+> **Gunslinger#MONOLITH**: Run by utilitarians, based on the "Greek mediterranean."
+"Loosely!"
+>
+> **Anarcat**: I think you two are going a little overboard.

+The locals have a conservationist bent and a long-term view; they emphasize sustainability over growth, and tend to draw lightly on their resources.

 # The Old Text I'm Slicing From